dahmaneaya/requirement-analysis/README.md

 Verifying that the documented requirements accurately reflect stakeholder needs.
 This may involve reviews, walkthroughs, or prototyping to ensure alignment before moving to design and development.

+# Types of Requirements

+1. Functional Requirements
+Define what the system should do.
+Examples (Booking Management Project):
+Create, update, and cancel bookings.
+Send booking confirmation emails.

+2. Non-functional Requirements
+Define how the system should perform.
+Examples (Booking Management Project):
+Confirm bookings in under 3 seconds.
+Ensure secure authentication & encryption.